 This post is just a little bit of trivia, nothing too heavy!

-According to Wikipedia, Copyright in Britain started as a reaction to printers profiting from unregulated copying of books.
-As such, Charles II of England passed the Licensing Act of 1662 by Act of Parliament.
+According to Wikipedia, Copyright in Britain started as a reaction to printers profiting from the unregulated copying of books.
+As such, Charles II of England passed the Licensing Act of 1662 by the Act of Parliament.

-Copyright later became applied to a wide range of creative, intellectual, and artistic forms, or “works” including poems, plays, other literary works, movies, dances, musical compositions, audio recordings, paintings, drawings, sculptures, photographs, software, radio and television broadcasts.
+Copyright later became applied to a wide range of creative, intellectual, and artistic forms, or “works” including poems, plays, other literary works, movies, dances, musical compositions, audio recordings, paintings, drawings, sculptures, photographs, software, radio, and television broadcasts.

-The strangest copyright implications I am aware of is the piece by the late experimental composer John Cage, called 4min33sec silence.
+The strangest copyright implication I am aware of is the piece by the late experimental composer John Cage, called 4min33sec silence.
 John’s estate owns the copyright on this recording and anyone else recording and profiting from silence would have to pay a royalty.

 In recent times, Mike Batt, known for the Wombals theme tune was sued for his rendition of recorded silence.
-His version was titled, one minute silence.
+His version was titled one-minute silence.